Miihir79/Miihir79/README.md

 I write *Blogs* sometimes📝 on <a href="https://hashnode.com/@Mihir79">**Hashnode**</a> and <a href="https://medium.com/@mihirrshah02">**Medium**</a>

+I have also written about by Android Interview Experience <a href="https://github.com/Miihir79/android-interview-questions">*here*</a>

 Checkout my latest blog about efficiently using RecyclerView + Glide in android <a href="https://medium.com/@mihirrshah02/recycler-view-glide-load-a-lot-of-images-really-fast-1434ef47174d">here</a>

 ### Projects You can contribute to: